Choking During Sleep – Symptoms & Causes

 If you suspect you have Sleep Apnoea or are experiencing any of these symptoms, it’s essential to seek medical attention.
 A sleep study, usually conducted in a sleep clinic or at home, can confirm if you have the condition.

 Our In-Home Sleep Test can quickly and accurately rule out or confirm the presence of OSA.
-If it is confirmed that you have the condition, you can start treatment in weeks.
-OSA is almost always treatable but must be confirmed by a doctor, a sleep clinic or a sleep test.
+If it is confirmed that you have the condition, you can start treatment.
 An In-Home Sleep Study is a reliable alternative to the NHS sleep clinic, providing you with results in two working days.

 GERD and Acid Reflux